kubernetes/enhancements/keps/sig-node/3066-subsecond-probes/README.md

 ### Risks and Mitigations

 Accidentally setting a timeout too low could DOS kubelet if many are used.
-Will mitigate by preventing timeout values that are too small.
-Could be configurable,
-100ms is a first guess, but will be adjusted based on user feedback during alpha and performance testing.
-Will also implement a scaling of the periodMilliseconds field to further reduce risk of thrashing.
+Thus will mitigate by preventing timeout values that are too small or to often: exec(500ms minimum periodSeconds until success, then drop back to the original second range/value) grpc(200ms minimum until success, then drop back to the original second range) http(200ms minimum until success, then drop back to the original second range)

+note for exec, grpc, http .. for startup and readiness we will support the millisecond range sum to be greater than zero.. in other words if they know 1.4 seconds is the right range and 1s just will not work they can ask for 1second plus 400mills vs having to go pick one of 1second where the first is known to fail or 2 where they know it's 600mills slower than it should be because 99% of runs will be less than 1.4s.

+Keep initialDelayMilliseconds where initialDelay is supported because zero is the current minimum initialDelay in seconds.. thus no mitigation is necessary.

+The periodMilliseconds option for periodSeconds is mitigated to only being valid until success and with appropriate minimums specified above

+timeoutMilliseconds will not be implemented in alpha.. may investigate for possible inclusion in a subsequent KEP.

-Benchmarking currently WIP for alpha, will be implemented for beta to determine the ideal floor.
+Benchmarking currently WIP for alpha, will be implemented for beta to determine the ideal floor values.
 Several benchmarking tools are being considered (options include ones developed by Knative, Amazon, Red Hat).
 Benchmarking tooling will also work for similar areas (such as the PLEG work.)

 As @aojea notes sig-scalability is already measuring pod latency on startup, http://perf-dash.k8s.io/#/?jobname=gce-100Nodes-master&metriccategoryname=E2E&metricname=LoadHighThroughputPodStartup&Metric=pod_startup and adding a new metric